 I stare at him nonchalantly.
-Swimming with glowing bio-luminescent plankton had been a travel dream of mine – and not one I had expected to experience in Cambodia.
-It simply all sounded too good to be true.
+Swimming with glowing bioluminescent plankton was a travel dream of mine, and not one I’d expected to experience in Cambodia.
+It all sounded too good to be true.

 ‘No – surely not.
 Not here.’
 I insist, dismissive.

-Yet before I know it I am plunging into the lukewarm waters, completely unconvinced but content with taking a spontaneous night time dip all the same.
+Yet before I know it I’m plunging into the lukewarm waters, completely unconvinced but content with taking a spontaneous night time dip all the same.

 Then it happens.
 With every delicate move of every limb, shimmering spots of cobalt twirl along, sparkling like fairy lights in the dark.
 It’s beautiful.